DallanQ/lotr_journeys_in_middle_earth/QA.md

 [discard-prepared-cards-at-any-time-plus-guard](https://boardgamegeek.com/thread/2713289/discard-prepared-cards-at-any-time-plus-guard)

-> Are you allowed to discard a prepared skill card at any time?

-No, you cannot discard a prepared skill card at any time.

-> Are you allowed to use Guard without any damage or fear to prevent?
+> Are you allowed to discard a prepared skill card at any time, or does it have to be replaced by another prepared card?
+Additionally, can you use Guard if there is no damage or fear to prevent?

-No, you are not allowed to use Guard without any damage or fear to prevent.
+No, you cannot discard a prepared skill card at any time, nor do you have to replace it with another prepared card.
+Also, you are not allowed to use Guard if there is no damage or fear to prevent.

 [official-faq-errata-when](https://boardgamegeek.com/thread/2202786/official-faq-errata-when)